NatoBoram/eldarya-enhancements/README.md

 I'm still figuring out an easier installation method, but for now this will do.
 The script updates automatically.

-Development versions can be downloaded [here](https://gitlab.com/NatoBoram/eldarya-enhancements/-/jobs/artifacts/develop/raw/dist/eldarya-enhancements.user.js?job=deploy).
+The latest development version can be downloaded [here](https://gitlab.com/NatoBoram/eldarya-enhancements/-/jobs/artifacts/develop/raw/dist/eldarya-enhancements.user.js?job=deploy).

 ## Features